 - Have completed at least 96 credit points at UOW

-- Demonstrate an exceptional contribution to the University or the broader community
+- Demonstrate an exceptional contribution to the University community and/or the broader community

 - Demonstrate outstanding leadership qualities